Skip to main content

 EnforcedCredential domain lock

-CredentialHandle validates the target domain against allowed_domains before attaching credentials.
+CredentialHandle validates the target domain against allowed_domains before attaching credentials, and refuses non-HTTPS targets.
 Secrets are never exposed via properties.

 EnforcedAgent tool allowlist

 Agent packages can only invoke tools explicitly listed in their manifest.
-Attempts to call unlisted tools are blocked.
+Attempts to call unlisted tools are blocked — on the host and across the sandbox RPC boundary.

 Not enforcedNetwork access